 We listed the side effects of an SSRI of choice, Lexapro above.

 Let's look at another very popular SSRI, Zoloft.

-Slightly different list of effects but pretty comparable.
+A slightly different list of side effects but pretty comparable.

 When they put me on an SSRI, I had a range of these effects.

 It culminated in 3 days of not sleeping which landed me in the ER.

 That's a listed possible side effect from SSRIs.

 Again, serotonin is a master signaller in the brain (and gut).

 No one can even test whether your serotonin is low!